gopi-suvanam/scribbler-website/documentation/samples.md

 title: Samples
 ---

-## Links to example Notebooks saved in this Repo
+## Links to example Notebooks

-Scribbler is a tool to do experimentation in JavaScript like Jupyter for Python.
-JavaScript Notebooks can be used to test code while developing and also for scientific calculations.
 The below notebooks are samples/boilerplates to start experimenting/building.
 Click on each link to play around with the code.

 ### Introductory Notebooks
 1. [Hello-world for JavaScript Notebook](https://app.scribbler.com/#./examples/Hello-world.jsnb).
 An introductory notebook with a hello-world example.